Sidney Crosby: Rise to superstardom (2005–2007)

+Beginning of Penguins captaincy, runner–up and first Stanley Cup title (2007–2009)

+Crosby was named Pittsburgh's team captain on May 31, 2007, making him (at 19 years, 9 months, and 24 days) the youngest team captain in NHL history.
+During the season, the Penguins offered him the captaincy, but he turned it down.
+In the press conference naming him the team captain, he explained:

 "I just thought it wasn't right for me.
 As a team, we were playing great and you don't want to disrupt things like that.
 Individually, I was not ready to accept that responsibility quite yet.
 Going through the playoffs and having that experience has probably given me more confidence.
 I understand there is going to be a lot more responsibility on my shoulders with this, but it's something I'm ready for, I feel very comfortable with it and I'm just excited to get things going."

-At the NHL's annual awards show later in June 2007, Crosby completed a rare off-season "hat-trick", winning the Hart Memorial Trophy and the Lester B. Pearson Award in addition to his previously-clinched Art Ross Trophy.
+At the NHL's annual awards show two weeks later in June 2007, Crosby completed a rare off-season "hat-trick", winning the Hart Memorial Trophy and the Lester B. Pearson Award in addition to his previously clinched Art Ross Trophy.
 He became the youngest player in NHL history to win the Lester B. Pearson, and only the second youngest player ever to win the Hart (after Gretzky).
 He became the youngest player ever to be named to the NHL's first All-Star team.